 Basal Cell Carcinoma

 Basal cell carcinoma is the most common type of skin cancer, affecting more than a million people in the United States each year.
-Basel Cell Carcinoma may be caused by both cumulative and intense, intermittent sun exposure.
-This cancer often occurs in body areas that are exposed to the sun, such as the face, scalp, neck, hands, and arms.
-The cure rate is very high when detected and treated early.
+Basel cell carcinoma may be caused by both cumulative and intense, intermittent sun exposure.
+This cancer often occurs in body areas that are exposed to the sun, such as the face, scalp, neck, hands and arms.
+The cure rate for this type of skin cancer is very high when detected and treated early.

 Squamous Cell Carcinoma

 Squamous cell carcinoma is the second most common skin cancer, caused by cumulative long-term sun exposure.
 This cancer often occurs in body areas that are exposed to the sun, such as an ear, face, bald scalp, neck or arm.
 The cure rate is very high when detected and treated early.
 Without treatment, it can grow deeply.
 If this happens, the cancer can spread to other parts of the body.

 Melanoma is the most serious form of skin cancer.
 Heredity can play a major role in melanoma, but the disease may often be triggered by intense, intermittent sun exposure.
 In the past several decades, as outdoor recreational activities have increased and fashions have left more skin exposed, melanoma incidence rates have more than tripled.